frouo/lembot-public-website/blog/[21-10-21] schedule-exports.md

 Be reassured, it's not much but you know if we can make a little something for our planet for free, let's do it.

 Don't get me wrong, I am not blaming anyone here.
-Hey, I have my share of responsibility here because schedule interval is not part of the lembot's pricing: refresh daily or monthly, same price.
+Indeed, I have my share of responsibility here because schedule interval is not part of the lembot's pricing: refresh daily or monthly, same price.
 That's because I trust lembot's users ❤️

 Again, if your business requires daily updates then go for it, lembot is better than doing it manually as I said above.

-TLDR:
+### TLDR:

 Schedule exports at the frequency your business requires.
 No need to consume more than necessary.
 For our planet 🌍